wighawag/blog-ipfs/webapp/posts/ethereum-and-gas.md

 The community would have benefited from a disclosure from Gnosis when it published [the result of the formal verification](https://blog.gnosis.pm/formal-verification-a-journey-deep-into-the-gnosis-safe-smart-contracts-b00daf354a9c) as this highlights the limitation of such verification, when the expected behaviour is not fully transcribed.

-While it is true that the issue facing such smart contract wallet, can be circumvented by making sure users sign a metatx gasLimit (called `safeTxGas` in Gnosis case) higher than normally necessary, this is not ideal and we should aim to move the security of wallet in the smart contract code as much as possible.
+While it is true that the issue facing such smart contract wallet, can be circumvented by making sure users sign a metatx gasLimit (called `safeTxGas` in Gnosis case) higher than normally necessary, this is not ideal and we should aim to move the security of the wallet in the smart contract code as much as possible.

 Indeed, with current Gnosis Safe implementation, the User Interface need to do extra work (increase the amount of gas to be signed by the user) to ensure users are safe against malicious relayers.